Documentation menu

 On CakePHP 5, all commands are profiled automatically via Command.beforeExecute and Command.afterExecute event listeners.
 No code changes required.

-Each command gets a span named console.{command} (e.g., console.migrate).
-The exit code is recorded as an attribute.
+Each command uses the stable span name artisan.
+The command name is recorded in the action attribute, and the exit code is recorded as an attribute.

 CakePHP 4: opt-in